joelmnz/py_github_release_watcher/README.md

 Your application will now be available at `https://your-username.github.io/your-repo-name/`.

+### Other Static Hosting

+Simply upload the `index.html` file to any web server or static file hosting service of your choice.

 ## Development

 To make changes to the application:

 1. Edit the `index.html` file.
 2. Test locally by opening the file in a web browser.
-3. Commit and push your changes to GitHub if you're using GitHub Pages for deployment.
+3. If using GitHub Pages, commit and push your changes to deploy.

 ## Limitations